abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 }
 ```

-- Now `+` icon button will be shown if the user has `BookStore.Books.Create` permission.
+- Now the `+` icon button will be shown if the user has the `BookStore.Books.Create` permission.

 ![Create New Book Button Policy](../../images/create-book-button-visibility.png)

 ### Hide the Edit and Delete Actions

 Update your code as below in the `./src/screens/BookStore/Books/BooksScreen.js` file.
-We'll check `policies` variable for the `Edit` and `Delete` actions.
+We'll check the `policies` variables for the `Edit` and `Delete` actions.

 ```js
 function BooksScreen() {